Mueller’s Russia investigation: What to know

-As the probe into Russia’s influence in the 2016 presidential election continues, Special Counsel Robert Mueller’s investigation has led to its first charges.
+As the probe into Russia’s influence in the 2016 presidential election continues, Special Counsel Robert Mueller’s investigation has led to one of its most significant charges to date.

+Michael Flynn, Trump’s former national security adviser, was charged on Dec.
+1 for lying to the FBI about his communications with a Russian ambassador.

 George Papadopoulos, 30, who served as a foreign policy adviser on Trump’s presidential campaign, pleaded guilty on Oct.
 5 to making false statements to FBI agents, according to unsealed court documents.